neeldesai1085/Portfolio/README.md

 }
 ```

-It will automatically appear in the graph, the terminal's `projects` command, and be accessible via `open my-new-project`.
+It will automatically appear in the graph, the terminal's `projects` command, and be accessible via `pro-open my-new-project`.

 ---